FelixTettehOkley/FelixTettehOkley/README.md

 ### 📜 **Summary**

-I currently serve as an **IT Manager** at Really Great Tech, where I lead the development and management of IT operations, ensuring robust data security and efficient system performance.
+I currently serve as an **IT Manager** at a reputable company, where I lead the development and management of IT operations, ensuring robust data security and efficient system performance.
 I am committed to aligning technology with business objectives, focusing on operational efficiency and cybersecurity compliance.

 Here’s a bit about me:
 - 🔧 **Skills**: Google Workspace, Cybersecurity Incident Response, IT Management, Network Security, Incident Management